ThoR4X/RoomPlaner/README.md

 created by ThoR4X and licensed under GNU General Public License V3
 # Description:
 Manage your hotel rooms and guests on web

 # Available languages by now:
 German

+#How to start
+- copy the files to a webserver
+- open up the index.php
+- default user-credentials are user: <b>admin</b> password: <b>Asd123!.</b>

+#Last changes
+- help added in language german
+- version history added

+#currently working on
+- adding feature for check-in and -out

 #Expansion-Plans
 - adding english language
-- adding feature for check-in and -out
 - adding billing feature
 - adding a listing of possible optional benefits